A beloved punter walks into a bar: How Jon Ryan spent the day of his Seahawks release

 - David Moore (and Russell Wilson) good, but more bad for Seahawks as Chargers deliver second exhibition defeat WATCH

-- Seahawks punter Jon Ryan released, says goodbye to Seattle in heartfelt tweet; Seattle also cuts kicker Jason Myers
+- Seahawks release longtime punter Jon Ryan and kicker Jason Myers

 - What we learned from the Seahawks' second preseason loss to the Los Angeles Chargers